emi4458/allarme_casa/README.md

 # allarme_casa

-This is a homemade alarm built using an Arduino Mega 2560 and other low-cost hardware.
+This is a homemade alarm built using an Arduino GIGA R1 and other low-cost hardware.

 The components used are:
--Arduino mega 2560 with esp8266
+-Arduino GIGA R1
 -Microwave sensors RCWL-0516
 -2 relays controlled by Arduino
 -A module with 4 relays controlled by a remote control